Cloud-SPE/livepeer-treasury-proposals/2025-NaaP-PROPOSAl/functional-specification.md

 ## 4. Canonical Identity & Correlation Requirements

-### 4.1 Required Identifiers (Every event)

-**TODO:** The "geo-awareness" of the livepeer nodes makes the event identification important (like region).

-**RESPONSE:** Given we have not yet finalized how the region identifier will be used, we can start with a simple, self-reported region value selected from a constrained, code-defined enum (or validated against a lightweight lookup endpoint).
-Longer term, we can add automated geo-awareness using either (a) an external IP→region web service, or (b) a local GeoIP database.
-Candidate low-cost/free inputs include ipinfo’s “Lite” endpoint and MaxMind GeoLite2.

-We should explicitly account for operator privacy: emitting raw external IPs into a globally consumable event stream (e.g., Streamr) may be unacceptable for some operators.
-If IP sensitivity is a requirement, the preferred approach is to publish only derived fields (e.g., continent/country/ASN) and avoid including raw IP in the event payload.
-IP-based enrichment can be performed either locally on the node (no IP disclosure to third parties) or at a trusted ingest layer that observes the source IP at the transport layer and only forwards the derived region.

-Operationally, local GeoLite2 usage implies a database distribution and update strategy.
-MaxMind’s GeoLite terms require deleting older copies within 30 days of a new database release, which effectively means updating on a monthly cadence.
-External lookup services generally require an API token and introduce a third-party dependency, but reduce client-side footprint and update burden.

-**TODO:** The technical details of the event "metadata" need validation and updating.

-**RESPONSE:** we need to make sure each event has the relevant data for the given event type.
-It must be discernible to what the event actually means.

-Every event MUST include:

-* `stream_id` (or request/session stream ID)
-* `orchestrator_addr` (O address)
-* `gateway_addr` (originating gateway identifier; eth addr)
+We will use a configurable region identifier for now due to the complexities and constraints associated with automated geo-awareness.
+Licensing restrictions for GeoIP databases, such as MaxMind GeoLite2, require regular updates and deletion of outdated copies within 30 days, which imposes operational overhead.
+Additionally, using external IP-to-region lookup services like ipinfo’s Lite endpoint or MaxMind GeoLite2 introduces third-party dependencies and potential privacy concerns.
+Publishing raw external IPs in globally consumable event streams may not be acceptable for some operators due to IP sensitivity.
+To address this, we will start with a self-reported region value selected from a constrained, code-defined enum or validated against a lightweight lookup endpoint.
+This approach avoids IP leakage while allowing flexibility for future enhancements, such as automated geo-awareness using derived fields (e.g., continent, country, or ASN) instead of raw IPs.
+These derived fields can be enriched locally on the node or at a trusted ingest layer without disclosing raw IPs to third parties.

 ### 4.2 Strongly Recommended IDs

 * `runner_id` or `gpu_id` (stable per GPU device) - unclear what value this adds; consider removing
 * `job_id` (inference request or batch job)
 * `region` (geo region label) - this should come from a config value.
 See notes above re: geo-awareness
-* `dataset_id` (for synthetic runs)
 * `model_id` (model identifier)
 * `pipeline_id` (pipeline identifier)
 * `trace_id` (end-to-end correlation across hops)

 ### 4.3 Correlation Rules

-**TODO:** These rules need validation and updating.

 * A single end-to-end inference session is represented by:

   * A **gateway session event set**
   * A **runner metrics event set**
   * Optional orchestrator mediation events

 * Correlation key preference:

   1. `trace_id`
-  2. (`job_id`, `orchestrator_address`, `gateway_id`)
+  2. `request_id`
   3. (`stream_id`, time-window join)

 ---